 In the Narrabri project area, Santos is preparing to drill 850 gas wells spread over 95,000 hectares (950 km2).[9]
 Over the past decade, Santos has invested AUD 1.5 billion in the project, which has been delayed for years.12417 Only in November 2020, the federal Australian government gave Santos the green light for its Narrabri project.[10]
 The company has still not made a final investment decision on proceeding with development.[11]
 However, governmental authorities already support Santos’ Narrabri CBM project and its potential future expansion to more than 10,000 wells spread across 1,000,000 hectares.[12][13]

 When Santos fiddles with water, it plays with fire.
 The coalbeds that Santos wants to drill into lie underneath the Great Artesian Basin (GAB).[14]
 The GAB is Australia’s largest groundwater reserve.[15]
-The basin and connected water reservoirs are a life support system for hundreds of thousands of people in Australia.[16]
+The basin and its connected water reservoirs are a life support system for hundreds of thousands of people in Australia.[16]
 If Santos removes gas and water from deep layers, overlying groundwater may sink deeper into the ground.[17]
 It could retreat to depths that people’s wells can no longer reach.[18]
 Without access to the abundant and clean water of the GAB, people in eastern and central Australia would not be able to farm or sustain their livestock, and ecosystems would not survive.[19]

 At the same time, Santos puts the clean and abundant water of the GAB at risk of pollution.
 If the Narrabri project goes ahead, the company could pump up to 37.5 billion liters (9.9 billion gallons) of water out of the coal seams.[20]
 This water is extremely salty and contains heavy metals and radioactive elements.[21]
 Spills and leaks of this wastewater are inevitable.[22]
 Already during the exploration phase of the Narrabri project, Santos polluted an aquifer with wastewater that contained uranium, a radioactive and toxic element.[23]
 If Santos filters all its wastewater, it would produce up to 430,500 tonnes of toxic salty waste.
 Santos wants to dump the salty waste into landfills, where it could dissolve and seep into the groundwater.15261